 A teaspoon of sea salt from Whole Foods, in contrast, weighs 4.8 grams.
 Consequently, there is less salt as well as less sodium (listed on the box as 1,680 mg per teaspoon).

-Because it is your taste buds that react to sodium and not the salt it will be the actual weight in milligrams that is important.
+Because it is your taste buds that react to the sodium in the salt crystals it will be the actual weight in milligrams of sodium that is important.
 Using 1/4 tsp. of table salt will taste more salty than the same measure of sea salt as a result.

 Thanks for writing,